onmyway133/Upstream/README.md

 Using a framework gives you a boost at the start, but it also limits you in many ways.
 Using `UITableView`, `UICollectionView` is absolutely the right choice as sometimes we need just that.
 But think about that for a minute, most of the times we just need to do `UITableView, UICollectionView` right with little effort, especially when it comes to data with multiple sections and cell types.

-`Upstream` is a very in that guides you to implement declarative and type safe data source.
+`Upstream` is lightweight and guides you to implement declarative and type safe data source.
 It's inspired by [React](https://reactjs.org/) in that the source of truth comes from the model, and the cells are just representation of that.

 `Upstream` is generic and should not limit you in any ways.
 If you don't like it, just implement your own `DataSource` class.